-It was also clarified that said detainees were held according to Israeli law, either according to the Incarceration of Unlawful Combatants Law, 2022 (hereinafter: the "Unlawful Combatants Law") or pursuant to criminal arrest warrants; in general, they are initially held in military incarceration facilities while the need to continue holding them in custody is examined; if there is a need to continue holding them in custody they are transferred to the facilities of the Israel Prison Service.
+6. In addition, with respect to the second remedy requested in the petition, the Respondents noted that the basis for Petitioners' assumption that the IDF or state authorities were holding Gazan detainees in undeclared incarceration facilities was not clear, and the petition did not even try to substantiate this assumption, while as was clarified, these detainees are held according to the Israeli law, either according to the Unlawful Combatants Law or pursuant to criminal arrest warrants; and in general, they are initially held in military incarceration facilities while the need to continue holding them in custody is examined; and if there is a need to continue holding them in custody they are intended to be transferred to the facilities of the Israel Prison Service.